Instability toward Superconducting Stripe Phase in Altermagnets with Strong Rashba Spin-Orbit Coupling: Model and Method

-and $\Delta_{\bm{Q}}^{(0)}$ satisfies the gap equation~\eqref{eq:gap_eq_momentum_space}.
 Then, we set the helical phase as the non-perturbative state, and perturbatively analyze the instability toward the stripe phase holding two additional modes $\Delta^{(1)}_{\bm{q}}$ and $\Delta^{(1)}_{2\bm{Q}-\bm{q}}$.
 By substituting the above expansions into Eqs.~\eqref{eq:f_Eilenberger_fourier} -- \eqref{eq:normalize_fourier}, we obtain

-For simplicity, we denote the coefficients of $\Delta^{(1)}_{\bm{q}}$ and $\Delta^{*(1)}_{2\bm{Q}-\bm{q}}$ by $A_{\bm{q},\lambda}(\bmkF,i\omega_n)$ and $B_{\bm{q},\lambda}(\bmkF,i\omega_n)$, respectively, so that
+For simplicity, we denote the coefficients of $\Delta^{(1)}_{\bm{q}}$ and $(\Delta^{(1)}_{2\bm{Q}-\bm{q}})^*$ by $A_{\bm{q},\lambda}(\bmkF,i\omega_n)$ and $B_{\bm{q},\lambda}(\bmkF,i\omega_n)$, respectively, so that

 We linearize the gap equation \eqref{eq:gap_eq_momentum_space} by using the above expression, and obtain